OZTaekOppa/FastaHandler/README.md

 ## STABLE (version 0.0.XXX)
 - Release date: January 2024
-- **FASTAhandler** is a standalone Python application with 14 modules for manipulating FASTA files via interactive steps with open-source programs (See LICENSE).
+- **FastaHandler** is a standalone Python application with 14 modules for manipulating FASTA files via interactive steps with open-source programs (See LICENSE).

 ## INSTALLATION